ken011001/nyc_coronavirus_data/README.md

 ---
 #### User Guide:
 - Click on the name of the graph (in blue) to read
+- Single click the legend item to select/de-select that item (region)
 - Doulbe click the legend item to read only that item (region)
 - Point at specific region to see the detail data
 - More options on the top right corner of each graph webpage